surrealcristian/kl/README.md

 kl.run()
 ```

-Changing loop sleep time to 1 centisecond, adding a callback to add a timestamp
+Changing the main loop sleep time to 1 centisecond, adding a callback to add a
-to the structure, and writing it to disk.
+timestamp to the structure, and writing it to disk.

 ```python
 import json